-You can use SRI to help you meet your financial goals, like growing your savings while ensuring that your money has a positive impact on people and the planet.
+You can use socially responsible investing (SRI) to help you meet your financial goals, like growing your savings while ensuring your money has a positive impact on people and the planet.

 You, or your financial advisor or asset management firm if you have one, can screen stocks, mutual funds, and other investments on the issues that matter to you.

-For specific information on the screening and advocacy practices of socially responsible mutual funds, visit USSIF's Mutual Fund Performance Chart.
+For additional information on socially responsible mutual funds, including financial performance, visit USSIF's Mutual Fund Performance Chart.

 Myth: Socially responsible investments make less money than conventional ones.